 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-A quadratic equation is any equation that can be written as:
+What is a quadratic equation?
+A quadratic equation is an function that can be written as: ax2

 In our equation, a cannot be zero.
 However, b can be zero, and so can c.

-We hope you find this quadratic equation solver useful.
-We encourage you to plug in different values for a, b, and c.
+We hope you find this quadratic equation calculator useful.
+We encourage you to try it with different values, and to read the explanation for how to reach your answer.
 But we totally understand if you just want to use it to find the answers you're looking for.
-Thank you for your interest in Quadratic-Equation-Calculator.com.
+Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.